Frequently Asked Questions

 Once my request for biospecimens is approved, how long will it take for me to receive the biospecimens?

-How will data packages be sent to me?
+How will data packages (including images) be sent to me?

 Once approved, you will receive a secure link through your data request where you can download the data package.
-You may not share the data with any other researcher not named in the Outgoing Human Data Transfer Agreement and will be required to either destroy the data or apply for an extension at the end of 3 years.
+You may not share the data (including images) with any other researcher not named in the Outgoing Human Data Transfer Agreement and will be required to either destroy the data (including images) or apply for an extension at the end of 12 months.

 If I have received several datasets, may I use one extension letter to cover all of them?